lmgarvey/scrivener-custom-themes/README.md

 # scrivener-custom-themes
 (Specifically for the Windows desktop app) I couldn't find an easy reference for what certain colors and sections were when trying to customize my layout, so I decided to make one!

+[TK] at the beginning of a line means that section is incomplete, and I want to be able to find it later on.

 Easiest way to customize your layout:
 - `File -> Options -> Appearance`, go nuts!
 There are some things that cannot be modified like this, though - the main bar, that small left edge of the binder where the dropdown arrows are, that sort of thing.